wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

-Returns different latency category values (95th percentile values) for a given API over time for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns different latency category values (95th percentile values) for a given API over time for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>